brimdata/zed/docs/language/operators/README.md

 # Operators

-Dataflow operators process a sequence of input values to create an output sequence and appear as the components of a dataflow pipeline:
+Dataflow operators process a sequence of input values to create an output sequence and appear as the components of a dataflow pipeline.

 * [combine](combine.md) - combine parallel paths into a single output
 * [cut](cut.md) - extract subsets of record fields into new records